 - UMASS Dartmouth Transgender Day of Remembrance, November 20

-Keep an eye out for others being announced as we get closer to November 20.
+Keep an eye out for others being planned for 2025.

 Transgender Awareness Month is a time for reflection, education, and celebration and Transgender Day of Remembrance offers us an opportunity to remember those we have lost.
 We hope everyone finds meaningful ways to commemorate these important occasions.